Progress report for FNC19-1199

 Our wild yeast propagation approach is one that the average farm would be capable of replicating at low, up-front investment and on their own property.
 It is especially useful to farms that have already established or are in the planning phases of establishing a microbrewery, cidery or meadery.

 The best locations for harvesting diverse wild yeast strains are landscapes filled with wild flowers and fruiting trees.
-We have selected two farms, Curtis Orchard and Big Thorn Farm, for our sources of wild yeast spores.
-We will partner with honey bees on both farms, using samples of honey for collecting wild yeast strains.
+We originally selected two farms, Curtis Orchard and Big Thorn Farm, for our sources of wild yeast spores.
+In 2021-22, we will include a third farm, Okaw Valley Apple Orchards.
+This farm is unique in its commitment to natural farming methods.
+We will partner with honey bees on all three farms, using samples of honey for collecting wild yeast strains.

-Following propagation, we will screen strains for commercial viability in small (~1liter) batch fermentations using with malt extract provided by a local brewery.
-This will indicate the extent to which the isolates convert available sugars and have suitable sensory profiles.
+Following propagation of promising strains, we will screen them for viable sensory profiles in small (~1liter) batch fermentations using malt extract provided by a local brewery.

 Educational & Outreach Activities